 If you too are noticing this on your laptop, here are a few things you may want to know.

-The usoclient.exe file is located in the System32 folder.
+The usoclient.exe file or the Windows 10 Update Orchestrator, is located in the System32 folder.
 If you open this folder location and right-click on it and select Properties, you will see that it a Microsoft Windows Operating System process 0f size 19.5 KB.

 VirusTotal & Jotti scans find this file C:\Windows\System32\usoclient.exe to be completely clean.